LSEG-API-Samples/Article.EMA.Java.RTO.Azure/README.md

 The *ChannelUp* message from EMA informs the application that it has successfully connected to the RTO server on port 14002.

-Once the application is running and successfully connected to the market data system, navigating to the web URL of [http://server:port/quotes/JPY=,THB=,SGD=](http://server:port/quotes/JPY=,THB=,SGD=) should produce a JSON response like this:
+Once the application is running and successfully connected to the market data system, navigating to the web URL of [http://server:port/quotes/JPY=,THB=,SGD=](http://server:port/quotes/JPY=,THB=,SGD=) (example `http://localhost:8080/quotes/JPY=,THB=,SGD=`) should produce a JSON response like this:

 ![figure-3](pics/result_mdwebservice.png "Run result on the web browsers")